Wedding photography styles and finding a photographer who’s a good fit!

 Details shots include things like outfits, decor and cake (mmmm cake!).
 For a lot of my couples, detail shots aren’t the most important part of the day.
 That said they do still want a beautiful record of their details.

 My shots of details are usually editorial in style but it all depends on the couple and the feel of their wedding.
 I also only allocate a small amount of time for detail shots, as my couples would usually rather have more coverage of their friends and family having an awesome time.

 Alternative Wedding Photography

-For me this particular label means taking the same creative approach whether your wedding is in a castle or on the side of a mountain, and working with you to create an artistic record of your day that focusses on you as an individual.
+For me, this particular label means taking the same creative approach whether your wedding is in a castle or on the side of a mountain and working with you to create an artistic record of your day that focusses on you as an individual.

-More than anything it’s about the way I use my experience and skill to interpret you as a couple, whether you’re having a rocker wedding or getting married in a stately home, whether your heavily tattooed with blue hair or more classic in your style, whether you’re an indie kid or an opera singer.
+More than anything it’s about the way I use my experience and skill to interpret you as a couple, whether you’re having a rocker wedding or getting married in a stately home, whether you’re heavily tattooed with blue hair or more classic in your style, whether you’re an indie kid or an opera singer.
 I guess it’s also about taking a different approach to things like portraits and detail shots too.
 Presenting things in a fresh and unique way, with a focus on the couple and the details of their day.

 My aim with this part of the day is always to work quickly, painlessly and to get you back to your party as soon as possible.
 This article about stress free group shots explains my approach in a bit more detail.

 We can also spend some time taking a more creative shot with your bridesmaids and ushers.
 As far as your family shots go though, the “everyone standing in a line looking happy” will always result in the shortest amount of time away from your drinks reception.